 In terms of software the Canon ImageFormula DR-C225 takes the cake, earning the top score of 9 out of 10 in this metric.
 It has an intuitive interface, easy file management, and is both Mac and PC compatible.
 Where it really impresses, however, is in its optical character recognition.
 It was the closest to 100% accuracy of any of the models we tested, with just occasional missed words here and there.
 If you're specifically looking for documents that can be searched by keyword, this is the scanner for you.
 However, that isn't to say the Canon ImageFormula DR-C225's software bows the Epson WorkForce ES-400's out of the water.
 It scored a 7 out of 10 in this metric, and while its menus are a little harder to navigate, the character recognition is very close behind, with only a few extra words missed when compared to the Canon.

-The Canon ImageFormula DR-C225 shared the top score of 8 out of 10 in this metric with a number of other model, including the Epson WorkForce ES-400.
+The Canon ImageFormula DR-C225 shared the top score of 8 out of 10 in this metric with a number of other models, including the Epson WorkForce ES-400.
 The Canon's software was easy to install and we had it talking to our computer and scanning within 15 minutes.
 Both the automatic document feeder and output paper tray worked perfectly with no jams and kept our testing desk clutter free.

 The Canon ImageFormula DR-C225 lists and generally sells for $336.
 This feels like a fair price given its performance.
 However, the Epson WorkForce ES-400 generally sells for a bit less (around $280) and offers better scan quality, but its character recognition is just slightly less accurate.
 Also, the top performing Fujitsu iX500 ScanSnap sells for about $100 more.
 Therefore, unless your biggest concern is the most accurate character recognition, we think the Epson and Fujitsu offer better values.